Cloudy Kitchen

 Roasted Strawberry Jam

 I have been roasting loads of fruit lately - it is a great way to use up any tired fruit that you may have hiding in the fridge, and works particularly well with strawberries, which benefit from a longer roast at lower heat.
-The process is super simple - I macerated them at room temperature with some sugar and Filippo Berio Balsamic Vinegar.
-The vinegar works so well with the strawberries, as it cuts through the sweetness while also amplifying the flavour of the fruit, and Filippo Berio’s is smooth and a little sweet, making it the perfect compliment for strawberries.
+The process is super simple - I macerated them at room temperature with some sugar and balsamic vinegar.
+The vinegar works so well with the strawberries, as it cuts through the sweetness while also amplifying the flavour of the fruit.
 You roast the fruit until the strawberries have let go of their moisture and the syrup surrounding them is thick, and you are left with a super delicious strawberry balsamic jam situation, which is the perfect filling for these pop tarts!

 The best Pie dough for Pop Tarts